Introduction / History

 What Are Their Needs?

 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
-The Turi are often denied entrance into Hindu temples due to their Dalit designation.
+The Turi are often denied entrance into Hindu temples due to their low class designation.
 The Turi offer prayers, food, flowers, and incense to their gods at their own shrines.
 They employ their own priests, as Brahmins will not serve at their important life events.

 The main yearly holidays of the Turi people are Holi, the festival of colors, Diwali, the festival of lights and Navratri, the celebration of autumn.